pburkholder/chef-server-upgrade/README.md

 # Set up for the upgrade test:

-1. Provision the chef-server with `chef-client -z recipes\provision.rb -c .client.rb`
+1. Provision the chef-server with `chef-client -z recipes\provision.rb`

 That in turn runs `recipes\chefserver.rb` to set up the 11.3.2 chef server